mbwilson10/WebsiteAttempt3/content/home/experience.md

   location = "Alabama"
   date_start = "2021-06-01"
   date_end = "2022-01-21"
   description = """-Worked in the back office of a bank, managing short term risks.
-Much of my worked dealt with daily operations and managing risk. """
+Much of my work dealt with daily operations and managing risk. """

 [[experience]]
   title = "ProAssurance"